pforret/blog.splashing/_topic/hardware/westerndigital.md

 ---
 # Western Digital

-Western Digital Corporation  is an American computer hard disk drive manufacturer and data storage company, headquartered in San Jose, California.
-It designs, manufactures and sells data technology products, including storage devices, data center systems and cloud storage services.
+Western Digital Corporation  is an American computer drive manufacturer and data storage company,  headquartered in San Jose, California.
+It designs, manufactures and sells data technology products, including data storage devices, data  center systems and cloud storage services.
 Western Digital has a long history in the electronics industry as an integrated circuit maker and a  storage products company.
-It is one of the largest computer hard disk drive manufacturers, along with producing SSDs and flash memory devices.
+It is one of the largest computer hard disk drive manufacturers, along with producing solid state  drives and flash memory devices.

 ## Unsplash photos